kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/web-video-player-intro.md

 * **Reference Id:** The reference ID is used for setting a custom ID for Kaltura entry.
 * **kWidget playlist:** kWidgets make it easy to embed playlists, by simply passing along playlist plugin configuration as flashvars.

-## Unparalleled Robust Performance
+### Unparalleled Robust Performance

 Kaltura's Web Video Player library features an advanced resource loader developed in collaboration with Wikimedia Foundation.
 The resource loader supports dynamically packing of modules, features and player metadata, and minimizes, gizpis and packages, CSS, images, HTML, JavaScript, metadata, and per player features into a single non-blocking payload.
 The resource loader, combined with Kaltura's AutoEmbed embed code, enables the player rendering to take full advantage of fetch ahead parallel JavaScript resource loading in modern browsers to deliver fast player rendering even on sites with many other active scripts included.

 You get the best in class performance of all your features, without delays as in a traditional feature rich player (dz?build out.

+### Cross-Platform Support

+Our HTML5 video library provides you with the most advanced mobile delivery technology stack available today.
+Our smart-player technology delivers the right player, stream, and advertising to the right device anywhere, with just a single embed code.
+You can extend the functionality of both Flash and HTML5 players with our Unified development API:

+* Single player framework wraps, native iOS, native Android, and HTML5
+* Enables you to deliver features such as DRM, offline viewing, adaptive streaming, via native or plugin components, while still leveraging single unified configuration and the same player platform cross-devices
+* Minimizes costs in cross-platform feature delivery

-## Easy to Integrate
+### Easy to Integrate

 Kaltura's multi-platform support ensures easy integration for iOS and Android player components on both mobile devices and tablets, providing maximum flexibility, while the player architecture enables you to reuse plugins and configurations across platforms.

-## Customizable
+### Customizable  Design

-The Kaltura Web Video Player is easily customized, enabling you to configure skins once using standard HTML / CSS.
-In addition, you can create customized cross-browser/cross-device players in the Kaltura Player Studio <dz check this out from a variety of easy-to-configure player templates>.
+The Kaltura Web Video Player features an easy-to-customize, unified flat design, which enables you to configure skins once using standard HTML / CSS.
+In addition, you can create customized cross-browser/cross-device players in the Kaltura Player Studio.
+To learn more, read this [customization] (https://vpaas.kaltura.com/documentation/Web-Video-Player/Player-Customization.html) article.

-The Kaltura Dynamic Player (KDP) <dz where does this fit in? > can be modified with the Universal Studio, with the UIconf or with the API.
-See examples of how our customers have themselves (or in collaboration with Kaltura) made their player unique to their brand and business.
+### Standardized Features

+Standardized features include:

+* Info tab
+* Share tab
+* Play head frame seek preview
+* Related videos
+* Flavor selector, adaptive streaming
+* Unified 508-compliant player

+### Configuration

+* Enhanced configuration mechanism; skin components are plugin-based
+* Clean separation of uiEvents from core embedPlayer
+* Unified JSON-based configuration
+* HTML5 first; Flash fallback is Chromeless (write plugins once for HTML5) |

-## Built-in Advertising Support
+### Built-in Advertising Support

 The Kaltura Web Video Player’s built-in advertising components provide support for a wide range of video ad formats and integrated plugins.
 The related videos experience includes an enhanced related video interface and flexible options for related video fulfillment.
 Kaltura supports a wide range of video ad formats including VAST 3.0, and integrated plugins for numerous video ad networks, such as Google DoubleClick DFP, FreeWheel, Ad Tech, Eye Wonder, AdapTV, Tremor Video and others.
 You can target viewers with ads on VOD or live videos, across multiple devices including mobile, PC’s, and set-top-boxes.